matt-harvey/swx/README.rst

 not be earlier than the start time of the current activity stint.
 If used with the ``-a`` option, the ``--at`` option will cause the start time of the current activity stint to be amended, in which case the provided time may not be earlier than the start time of the previous stint.
+The timestamp can be either in short or long form.
+By default, these are the 24-hour time format (e.g. "14:23") and ISO date-time format (e.g. "2015-02-28T14:23"), respectively.
+These formats can be configured, however (see `Configuration`_).
+When the short form is used, it is assumed to refer to the corresponding time on the current day, i.e. the day the command is run.

 Note activity names are case-sensitive.